[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

 -crease like the leather boot of a Tatar horseman,

 -curl like the dewlap of a mighty bullock’ and

-Dung Ding Oolong certainly fits this description well, and as a result this is a tea which is hard to resist.
+Dung Ding Oolong certainly fits this description well, and as a result, this is a tea that is hard to resist.

 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.